-The main research interests of the research group reside in the development of stochastic methods that characterize the spatial and temporal variability inherent to hydrological systems.
-We develop numerical techniques using high-order, nonparametric statistics.
+The main research interests of the research group reside in the development of stochastic methods that characterize the spatial and temporal variability inherent to natural systems, in particular related to the water cycle.
+We use numerical techniques using high-order, nonparametric statistics.
 These allow us to analyze complex datasets such as remote sensing data or the outputs of complex models (climate models or flow/transport models).
 The work pursued is at the frontier between Earth modeling and computer science, with a strong emphasis on stochastic models, training images and example-based modeling.

 One contribution has been the development of numerical methods that offer improved possibilities to integrate different kinds of data, especially those using the semi-qualitative concept of a training image.
 These include algorithms to perform reconstructions and stochastic simulations, broadly known as MPS.
 Please check out the book on this topic.

 The main keywords of our research themes are:

 - Remote Sensing (Image processing, gap-filling, data fusion, statistical downscaling, pattern analysis, rainfall measurement and uncertainty quantification, climate change indicators).